kelindar/s3/README.md

 }
 ```

-## Authentication

 ### Ambient Credentials (Recommended)

-The library automatically discovers credentials from:
+This is the recommended way to use the library, as it automatically discovers credentials from the environment, IAM roles, and other sources.
+It supports the following sources:
 - Environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`)
 - IAM roles (EC2, ECS, Lambda)
 - AWS credentials file (`~/.aws/credentials`)